lm1435/wife-quotes/README.md

 # wife-quotes

-this is a project in javascript with my wifes famous quotes.
+this is a project in javascript with my wife's famous quotes.

 wifequotes.bitballoon.com